sebastianspicker/campus-app-kit/docs/architecture.md

 This page keeps the current architecture guidance concise after earlier rough notes.

 ## Usage
-- Rewrote the schema explanation around the maintained behavior.
+- Made the react assumptions easier to check later.

 - Earlier scratch notes were compressed into the current guidance.